-If you experience blurred vision that prevents you from enjoying day-to-day activities, book an appointment to find out how we can help.
+If you experience blurry vision that prevents you from enjoying day-to-day activities, book an appointment to find out how we can help.

 At your first visit, we will carry out a complete eye exam, including eye scans and an eye health check.
-The consultation will determine whether laser eye surgery or another procedure is the right choice for you.
+The consultation will allow us to determine whether laser eye surgery or another procedure is the right choice for you.